The invitation

 Each step through this vessel

-is what I know,
+is what I know to do.

 To become an observer of all